 Recipients of substance abuse services have rights protected by the state and federal laws and promulgated rules.
 You may request a brochure outlining these rights.
 Upon engaging in services, a Know Your Rights brochure will be given to you as part of your orientation.
 For information or assistance, contact: Suzi Snyder at 517-545-5944 or Recipients Rights Coordinator, Michigan Department of Community Health, Mental Health and Substance Abuse Services, Bureau of Substance Abuse, 320 South Walnut St., 5th Floor, Lansing, MI 48913

-This website was developed in part under a grant number 80065 from the Office of National Drug Control Policy and Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
-The views, policies, and opinions expressed are those of the authors and do not necessarily reflect those of ONDCP, SAMHSA or HHS.
+This website was developed under a grant from the Office of National Drug Control Policy (ONDCP) DFC Support Program, the US Department of Health and Human Services (HHS), and the Centers for Disease Control and Prevention (CDC).
+The views, policies, and opinions expressed are those of the authors and do not necessarily reflect those of the ONDCP, HHS, or CDC.

 Funded in part by the Community Mental Health Partnership of Southeast Michigan and the Michigan Department of Community Health, Office of Recovery Oriented Systems of Care, Substance Abuse Prevention and Treatment Section